 Introduction

 When discussing global geography, Berlin sparks a fascinating question in the minds of many: Is Berlin a country?
-Berlin is renowned for its vibrant culture, rich history, and status as the capital of Germany.
-In this blog post, we will explore the true nature of Berlin and its place within the world.
+But Berlin is famous for its amazing culture, how rich of a history it has, and how the fact that it is the capital of Germany.
+In this blog post, I will talk about Berlin and its place in the world, but we’ll find out, that this is actually not the case.
 Let’s dive in!

 The Capital of Germany